interaction-lab/MoveToCode/README.md

 Doxygen documentation can be found here: https://interaction-lab.github.io/MoveToCode/html/index.html

 ## Videos
-- [MoveToCode + a robot tutor using the Hololens 2](https://www.youtube.com/watch?v=s7udZXa2wEw) - this is when we were have student code text based exercises having since moved to phone based AR coding a robot (video coming soon).
+- [MoveToCode + a robot tutor using the Hololens 2](https://www.youtube.com/watch?v=s7udZXa2wEw) - this is when students coded text based exercises.
+We have since moved to phone based AR coding a robot (video coming soon).

 ## Study Commits
 ![](Images/newconcise.png)